 The Waning Moon Cycle is an ideal time to plant or sow for root development.
 It is an excellent time to plant or pot dormant bulbs, especially Lilies and pre-cooled Spring Flowering bulbs.
-The very best days are when the Moon passes through sidereal Capricorn 20-22 July and especially Taurus 28-30 July.
+Very best days are when the Moon is in front of sidereal Taurus 19-21 July.

 Mid Winter represents the deepest dormancy for bare-root and deciduous species so they are most reliably re-established with little chance of loss.
 But because celestial forces increase all week, be cautious that everything is well watered-in and that there is minimal damage to the plants’ branch structure and its root system.
 Stake anything vulnerable to whipping about in wintry winds.
 If dry and/or windy weather persists be sure to water around all newly planted specimens to keep them from drying out.

 Wherever conditions remain moderate to subtropical, this is also an acceptable time to plant from containers a wide variety of hardy species native to Australia, the Mediterranean, New Zealand and South Africa.
 Many of these prefer quite well-drained soil and most prefer a sunny or partly sunny position.
 Also plant Azalea, Camellia, Daphne, Holly, Pieris japonica, Osmanthus, Rhododendron and cold tolerant annuals and perennials.